-Patagonia, the southern section of South America shared by Argentina and Chile, is perhaps the most dramatic and varied region that any photographer could hope to visit.
-From barren, wind-swept plains to ethereal glaciers, the imperious Andes mountains and the rain forests of Chile, this is a truly magnetic destination, where you and your camera will encounter more than you thought possible.
-Taking in everything from glacial sunsets to the peaks of the Andes, this tour is set for autumn in Patagonia.
-Fresh snow, enchanting shades of the fall and zero tourists to disturb the serenity should all add to the natural landscapes.
-Interested in coming along?
-Check out our itinerary, and feel free to sign up or send us any questions.
+Patagonia, the southern section of South America shared by Argentina and Chile, could well be the most dramatic place a photographer could hope to visit.
+With barren, wind-swept plains, ethereal glaciers, the imperious Andes mountains and the rainforests of Chile, this is a magnetic destination with more variety than you can imagine.
+On this photography tour you and your camera will encounter nature at its finest.
+Taking in everything from glacial sunsets to the peaks of the Andes, this autumn adventure in Patagonia is a genuine trip of a lifetime.
+Fresh snow, enchanting shades of the fall, zero tourists and landscapes to die for… what more could you want?
+Are you interested in coming along?
+Check out our itinerary and feel free to sign up or send us any questions.

-The streets of El Calafate are great for an afternoon stroll, and you may want to indulge in the local chocolate and buy some souvenirs for friends and family back home.
-Over dinner we’ll taste the very special Cordero Patagonico – a famous dish of Patagonia lamb roasted on a local parilla.
-We don’t mind saying that it’s the best meat we have tasted on all of our adventures, so we’re sure you’ll enjoy it too.
+Over dinner we’ll start your trip off with a bang, with the very special Cordero Patagonico – a famous dish of Patagonian lamb roasted on a local parilla.
+There’s no doubt that it’s the best meat we’ve tasted on our photography adventures around the world, so we’re sure you’ll enjoy it too!
 After dinner we’ll settle in for the night at the hotel.

-The day will then be spent exploring the Lago Desierto area, well known for its many waterfalls as the river undulates.
-You’ll be happy to know that we will spend the entire day in the shadows of the mountains and glaciers, which will come in handy at sunset, when we will visit one of the panoramic points on the Fitz Roy massif, one of Argentina’s most famous walks.
+The rest of the daylight hours will be spent exploring the Lago Desierto area, well known for its many waterfalls as the river undulates through the landscape.
+You’ll be happy to know that we will spend the entire day in the shadows of mountains and glaciers.
+As sunset looms we will visit a panoramic point on the Fitz Roy massif, one of Argentina’s most famous walks.

 If you cancel and the Workshop is otherwise filled, we will refund you the full amount you have paid towards the tuition, minus a $300 service charge.
 If you cancel and the Workshop does not fill, then you will be refunded according to the following schedule, based on the full fee of the Workshop: